Animal Speech Sound Cue Cards for Articulation

 ❸–To help children remember speech sound cues (children REALLY connect with the animals)

-There are two sides to the animal – one side gives a prompt about what the child has to do with their articulators, while the other side gives a concise verbal prompt that you can use throughout therapy.
+There are two versions to the animal cues – one set names the cues (e.g., top toeing tiger sound) while the other set tells you what to say to your child (e.g., tap your tongue behind your top front teeth to make ‘t’).
 Together, they provide a simple and easy-to-understand way for children to develop their speech sounds.

 CONTENTS: